DevJoshR/liftoff-assignments/P2-Project_Outline/README.md

  -JavaScript

 ### What I'll Have to Learn

-      My biggest obstacle on creating this app will be figuring out the dynamics involved with getting all the information on a pie-graph visial.
+      My biggest obstacle on creating this app will be figuring out the dynamics involved with getting all of the information on a pie-graph visual.
 Doing so will require some research.
       I will also need to get a better understanding of the work flow of a Spring Boot application.
 As well as connecting all of the clients information to a database.
-      Lastly, incorporating JavaScript to add click events to pie-graph
+      Lastly, will need information on incorporating JavaScript to add click events to the pie-graph.

 ### Project Tracker
 Link to your Trello board here